|Home | About | People | Undergraduate | MA | PhD | Research | Courses | Applied Experience | News & Events|

 202 Master's Pro-Seminar.
 This course is designed to orient incoming masters' students to the fields of applied child development and developmental science, as well as with the Eliot-Pearson Department of Child Study and Human Development and Tufts University.
 During the seminar, students will determine a course of study: decide whether they intend to pursue the applied or thesis track; and decide whether they intend to declare a concentration of study.
 McWayne

 203 Master's Internship Seminar.
 This seminar is the culminating seminar for the MA-Applied students, taken in spring of the second year.
 The course has four goals.
 First, it is a forum for the hallmark of Eliot-Pearson: the integration of theory, research, and applied work.
 Seminar discussions will center on the diverse experiences of interns and will reflect on previous coursework in light of those experiences.
-We will also discuss conceptions of child development theory in light of applied experiences.
+We will also discuss conceptions of child development theory in light of fieldwork.
 Second, the seminar is an opportunity to reflect on the day-to-day experiences in internships and, if problems occur, receive help in thinking them through.
 Third, the seminar provides a time to discuss topics of a broad and/or practical nature, perhaps current events or issues that impact practice but were not discussed in classes.
 And fourth, the seminar provides preparation for and guidance in becoming a child development professional.
 Prerequisite: Enrollment in MA-Applied Program and currently completing capstone internship.
 Spring.
 Pott

 211 Contemporary and Critical Perspectives on Child Development.
 Understanding the contemporary state of scholarship in generating and applying knowledge about child development.
 Core dimensions of the knowledge in distinct domains of child development (socio-emotional, cognitive, linguistic, physiological) as they have been studied over the history of the field; interpretation of the knowledge from multiple, and sometimes competing, theoretical perspectives.
 Mistry